aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

        the numbering will start at one.)

     -  If the objective row contains an objective constant then this will be added to the last block GMP only.

-And in the unusual situation that the *GMP* contains columns (besides the objective column) that only appear in the objective row, then these columns will also be assigned to the last block GMP.
+    -  In the unusual situation that the *GMP* contains columns (besides the objective column) that only appear in the objective row, then these columns will be assigned to the last block GMP if their corresponding *blockValue* equals 0.

 Example
 -------